aghorui/lhf/README.md

 4. There are (usually) set patterns and common input data used for the computation of new data.

+LHF finds its main applications in the domain of compilers and code optimization, specifically in the field of data-flow analyses, such as Liveness Analysis and Points-to Analysis.

 The current LHF toolset consists of a C++ implementation of the mechanism, and a Python script that generates an automatically set-up interface from a given input description.